pohlm01/master-thesis/4_comparison.typ

 Nowadays, Linux based operating systems such as Debian, RHEL, or Android store certificates on a well-known location for other programs to access it @go_root_store.
 // Debian, as an example, provides the trusted root certificates as a normal system package, which can be updated with the built-in package manager @debian_ca_certificates.
-We use the X.509 file structure of Debian as an inspiration to propose a common file structure.
+We use the X.509 file structure of Debian as an inspiration to bring up a common file structure.
 @fig:mtc_client_file_tree shows the file structure we propose for a @rp.
 The absolute path (`/etc/ssl/mtc`) might vary per distribution.
 The structure thereafter is more interesting.
-We propose that each @ca lives in its own subdirectory, with the Issuer ID as the directory name.
+We suggest that each @ca lives in its own subdirectory, with the Issuer ID as the directory name.
 The Issuer ID for @mtc:pl is an @oid, so directory names would look like `123.54.2`.
 The directory contains the @ca parameters, the root hashes of the validity window and optionally the signature of the validity window.
 As mentioned above, the signature is not necessary if the @rp trusts the Transparency Service and update mechanism.